 - Place water, milk, and salt in a pan and bring to a boil.
 Turn down heat to low, making sure liquid mixture does not boil out of the pan.
 If you do not watch it, you’ll have a MESS!
 So, watch this at this stage.

-- Add plant-based butter near the end of the cooking time, let melt, and stir into the mixture.
+- Add plant-based butter near the end of the cooking time (about 5 minutes before cooking time expires), let melt, and stir into the mixture.

 - Serve HOT… or else it will be sliceable.
 Serves 2 or 3, depending upon portions.
 Enjoy!